If you qualify, you can finance a new phone that you pay for in monthly installments when you sign up for Google Fi service.

 - Open the Google Fi app or website.

-- In the Account tab, go to Manage Plan.
+- In the "Home" tab, select Manage plan.

-- In the window that appears, you’ll see how much you’ve paid and how much you have left to pay.
+- In the window that appears, you’ll see how much you’ve paid and how much you've left to pay.

 - To pay your remaining balance, click Pay off device.